hingacx/Algorithms/README.md

 # Algorithms
-Python 3.0+ implementation of Algorithms and Data Structures
+Python 3.0+ implementation of Algorithms, Data Structures and Others.